 Gas is transported through pipelines with a total length of 4 736 km.
 (Fig. 5).
 Austria has a large number of gas storage facilities that provide Austria and other European countries with natural gas coming from Russia through Slovakia.
 The potential of the Vienna Basin-Mikulov shale gas field was estimated at 240 Tcf in 2010 [19].
 However, the extraction of shale gas in the country is prohibited.

-Fossil fuel power plants provide less than 20% of the total electricity production, these plants include two coal-fired power plants with a capacity of more than 100 MW, several gas-fired power plants, of which 6 have a capacity of more than 100 MW, and 4 combined cycle stations over 100 MW (Fig.6).
+Fossil fuel power plants provide about 15% of the total electricity production, these plants include two coal-fired power plants with a capacity of more than 100 MW, several gas-fired power plants, of which 6 have a capacity of more than 100 MW, and 4 combined cycle stations over 100 MW (Fig.6).

 Figure 6.
 Electricity production in Austria